 Dependency-Track is a continuous SBOM analysis platform that allows organizations to identify and reduce risk in the software supply chain.

-NOTE: make sure you are familiar with our terms before reading this guideline.
+Make sure you are familiar with our terms before reading this guide.

 The only requirement in order to follow this how-to is having a Dependency-Track server already running (for this demonstration, we will use the containerized way).